 Ramsay is a Burkinabe-American whose values and identities draw from a global spectrum of cultures, epistemologies, and practices.
 Ramsay is a recent graduate from UC Berkeley's Master of Development Practice whose work links development with social justice and spirituality.
 This roots in his exposure to global social and economic inequities that have largely been influenced by histories of colonialism and intersecting hegemonic systems that continue to perpetuate exploitation, oppression, and inequality.
 His counterwork focuses on self-cultivation and mindfulness practice, narrative practice, restorative justice, conflict transformation, collaborative impact, ethnic studies, decolonization, mentorship and youth empowerment.

-Graduate Student RJ Leader
+Undergraduate Student Leader

 Elias is working on a few projects focused on sexual violence/harassment prevention and response.
 They are interested in a lot of things and are mainly concerned with anti-colonial, anti-imperial scholarship and projects, revolutionary feminisms, race, class, and gender, and sexual/intimate partner violence.
 RJ’s focus on accountability and harm reduction really appeal to them.
 RJ follows a life-affirming logic and provides an alternative to the really pervasive carceral, punitive, and colonial logics that are in our everyday society.
 They think that’s really cool.